janm31415/meshscript/README.md

     DESCRIPTION
     	(matcap-set! id matcap-id) changes the matcap of the object with tag `id`.
-The matcap is given by its id matcap-id.
-Currently the matcaps in meshscript are hardcoded.
-There are 4 available matcaps with ids 0, 1, 2, 3.
+The matcap is given by its id `matcap-id`.
+There are 4 hard-coded matcaps with ids 0, 1, 2, 3.
+You can also provide an image id as `matcap-id`, see load-image.

     NAME
     	mesh->pointcloud
     DESCRIPTION
     	(mesh->pointcloud id) converts the mesh with tag `id` to a pointcloud.

+    NAME
+    	mesh-texture->image
+    DESCRIPTION
+    	(mesh-texture->image id) converts the texture of the mesh with tag `id` to an image.

     NAME
     	mesh-texture->vertexcolors